 Difference Between RAML vs Swagger

 This article basically involves differences between RAML and Swagger.
-RAML ( RESTful API Modeling Language ) which belongs to API tools whereas Swagger is a dependency free collection of UI which belongs to Documentation as Service and Tools.
+RAML ( RESTful API Modeling Language ) belongs to API tools, whereas Swagger is a dependency-free collection of UI that belongs to Documentation as Service and Tools.
 RAML vs Swagger, these are the two most popular specifications for developing API’s.

 Head to Head Comparison Between RAML vs Swagger (Infographics)

 Below are the top 25 differences between RAML and Swagger:

 Let us discuss some of the major key differences between RAML and Swagger:

 - RAML, also known as RESTful API Modeling Language and Swagger, is also known as Open API/ OAS.